Mount Rushmore

-The Mount Rushmore National Memorial is a national memorial centered on a colossal sculpture carved into the granite face of Mount Rushmore (Tȟuŋkášila Šákpe, or Six Grandfathers) in the Black Hills near Keystone, South Dakota, United States.
+The Mount Rushmore National Memorial is a national memorial featuring a colossal sculpture carved into the granite face of Mount Rushmore (Tȟuŋkášila Šákpe Pahá, or Six Grandfathers Mountain) in the Black Hills, about 2 mi southwest of Keystone, South Dakota, United States.
 The sculptor, Gutzon Borglum, named it the Shrine of Democracy, and oversaw the execution from 1927 to 1941 with the help of his son, Lincoln Borglum.
 The sculpture features 60 ft depictions of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, respectively chosen to represent the nation's foundation, expansion, development, and preservation.
 Mount Rushmore attracts more than two million visitors annually to the memorial park which covers 1278 acre.

-The mountain's elevation is 5725 ft above sea level.
+Mount Rushmore is 3.7 mi east-northeast of the summit of Black Elk Peak (formerly Harney Peak), the highest point in the Black Hills.
+Mount Rushmore is considered part of the Black Elk Range (formerly the Harney Range) in treatments that distinguish that subrange of the Black Hills.
+Its elevation at its highest point is 5725 ft above sea level.

-Borglum chose Mount Rushmore in part because it faces southeast for maximum sun exposure.
+Borglum chose Mount Rushmore in part because of its southeast-facing direction and maximum exposure to sunlight.
 The carving was the idea of Doane Robinson, South Dakota's state historian.
 Robinson originally wanted the sculpture to feature American West heroes, such as Lewis and Clark, their expedition guide Sacagawea, Oglala Lakota chief Red Cloud, Buffalo Bill Cody, and Oglala Lakota chief Crazy Horse.
-Borglum chose the four presidents instead.
+Borglum, arguing that the sculpture should be national in scope rather than regional, convinced them to choose the four presidents instead.

 Peter Norbeck, U.S. senator from South Dakota, sponsored the project and secured federal funding.
 Construction began in 1927 and the presidents' faces were completed between 1934 and 1939.
 After Gutzon Borglum died in March 1941, his son Lincoln took over as leader of the construction project.
 Each president was originally to be depicted from head to waist, but lack of funding forced construction to end on October 31, 1941, and only Washington's sculpture includes any detail below chin level.

 The sculpture at Mount Rushmore was built on land that was taken from the Sioux Nation in the 1870s.
-The Sioux continue to demand return of the land, and in 1980 the US Supreme Court ruled in United States v.
-Sioux Nation of Indians that the taking of the Black Hills required just compensation, and awarded the tribe $102 million.
-The Sioux have refused the money, and demand the return of the land.
+In 1980, the U.S. Supreme Court ruled in United States v.
+Sioux Nation of Indians that the taking of the Black Hills required just compensation and awarded the tribe $102 million.
+The Sioux have refused the money, and continue to demand return of the land.
 This conflict continues, leading some critics of the monument to refer to it as a "Shrine of Hypocrisy".